Andrey-Lukashov/backendchallenge/README.md

 # Python Backend Challenge
 This app was built as a part of Python backend challenge using Flask and postgresql.
 It is a service that lets you perform CRUD operations on Car, Drivers and Branch records.
+This document contains API documentation and Local Installation Instructions at the bottom.
 ## Task
 Please see README_old.md
 ## Attempted levels